How Twitter, on the front lines of history, finally decided to ban Trump

 Twitter’s largely liberal employee base faced growing criticism, and workers complained that the first question they were asked when they told someone they worked at the social media service was, what about Trump’s account?
 His account was even briefly deactivated once by a rogue Twitter employee in 2017.

-By 2018, Dorsey and Gadde, Legal, Policy and Trust & Safety Lead, knew they had to rethink their approach to powerful people’s megaphones.
+By 2018, Dorsey and Gadde, whose title is legal, policy and trust and safety lead, knew they had to rethink their approach to powerful people’s megaphones.
 Executives began to devise new policies and product features that would enable the company to place a specific label to cover up a tweet.
 The warning label — launched in 2019 — was a middle ground.
 It would tell users that the tweet broke Twitter’s rules but was being allowed to stay up because it was newsworthy.
 People who wanted to read the content could click to see what was behind the label.

-The label was first applied to Trump’s comments last May, when he appeared to suggest that racial justice protesters could be shot — “when the looting starts, the shooting starts” — was labeled for breaking rules on “glorification of violence.”
+The label was first applied to Trump’s comments in May, when he appeared to suggest that racial justice protesters could be shot — “when the looting starts, the shooting starts.”
+It was flagged for breaking rules on “glorification of violence.”
 Two other tweets that contained falsehoods about mail-in ballots were labeled as well.

 Even before the election, Twitter took measures to guard against his attempts at misinformation.
 The efforts were part of a policy to thwart election misinformation, which included labeling and blocking many tweets.

-During the week after the election, Twitter covered up so many tweets by Trump and his high-profile supporters that it was difficult, at times, to even find a tweet that wasn’t blocked.
-The company also disabled retweeting and other features that are used to spread misinformation in real-time.
+During the week after the election, Twitter covered up so many tweets by Trump and his high-profile supporters that it was difficult, at times, to find a tweet that wasn’t blocked.
+The company also disabled retweeting and other features that are used to spread misinformation in real time.

 After the election, Twitter let up a bit on the pace of its labeling, but a violent Trump-led movement to fight the election results was just getting started, including on Twitter.

 Trump used Twitter to call for a rally at the Capitol.
-“Big protest in D.C. on January 6,” Trump tweeted in late December.
+“Big protest in D.C. on January 6,” he tweeted in late December.
 “Be there, will be wild!”

 That Wednesday, thousands of protesters showed up to answer Trump’s online calls, including some who were armed and prepared for violence.
-As protesters stormed the Capitol, causing property damage, Trump encouraged their actions with tweets.
+As rioters stormed the Capitol, causing property damage, Trump encouraged their actions with tweets.

 “These are the things and events that happen when a sacred landslide election victory is so unceremoniously & viciously stripped away from great patriots who have been badly & unfairly treated for so long.
 Go home with love & in peace.
 Remember this day forever!”